 - 1. Call 911 immediately and provide the following information: - a.
 Child's name and age. - b.
 Child care facility or child care provider's address. - c.
 Physical and clothing description including any distinguishing marks such as scars or birthmarks. - d.
 Medical status, if appropriate. - e.
 Time and location child was last seen. - f.
 Person with whom the child was last seen. - g.
 Physical and clothing description of the suspect. - h.
 Vehicle description and direction of travel. - 2.
 Notify parent(s) of missing child and advise them of situation and steps taken. - 3.
-Have the child's home address, information and photo available for police, if possible. - 4.
-Report incident to your Children, Youth and Families Department Licensing or Registered Homes office.
+Have the child's home address, information, and photo available for police, if possible. - 4.
+Report incident to your Early Childhood Education and Care Department Regulatory Oversight office.